aurora-multiphysics/cyclops/README.md

 1. Install the requirements as below

-python3 -m venv venv
+`python3 -m venv venv`
-source venv/bin/activate
+`source venv/bin/activate`
-pip install -r requirements/app.txt
+`pip install -r requirements/app.txt`

 2. Install Latex on your device to let latex style graphs be plotted.

+* On MacOS I recommend MacTex https://www.tug.org/mactex/.
+* On Windows I recommend MikTex https://miktex.org/.
+* On Linux you can install Tex Live and other requirements with the command below.

+`sudo apt-get install dvipng texlive-latex-extra texlive-fonts-recommended cm-super`

-If you don't care about the latex style graphs or can't install latex then go to src/graph_management.py and then backspace the line in GraphManager.__init__() about plt.style.use('science').
-Also don't bother importing scienceplots.
+If you don't care about the latex style graphs or can't install latex then go to src/graph_management.py and then chance the line in GraphManager.__init__() about plt.style.use('science') to the line below.

+`plt.style.use(['science','no-latex'])`

 You are now ready to go!